mikewest/pepc-install/README.md

 A Problem
 ---------

-Today, the process of initiating an installation flow is somewhat fragmented; each user agent has created a set of entry points, some more discoverable and intuitive than others.
+Today, the process of distributing and acquiring web applications is both fragmented and limited in capability.
+Each user agent has created a set of entry points, some more discoverable and intuitive than others.
+Furthermore, because installation is limited to the current page only, developers and users must jump through even more hoops to create a functional acquisition pipeline for other sites.

 The Proposal
 ----------